sdpython/onnx-array-api/_doc/tutorial/onnx_api.rst

 numpy API for onnx
 ++++++++++++++++++

 See :ref:`l-numpy-api-onnx`.
-This API was introduced to create graph by using numpy API.
+This API was introduced to create graphs by using numpy API.
 If a function is defined only with numpy, it should be possible to use the exact same code to create the corresponding onnx graph.
 That's what this API tries to achieve.